rassaire/dmo-gpm-tutorial/tutorial5.md

   -->
  Exercise: find the rotation angles (Euler's angles) of some humeri (hemeri brought to the reference frame) with respect to the first humerus mesh in the dataset.
 ## Computing logarithmic functions from data
- Similar to [Single shape and pose models] (tutorial4.md), to study shape variations, we need to extract shape and pose variations.
-This is achiveved by selecting two of the meshes (scapula and humerus) as a references to create a [Multiple object structures](tutorial1.md), then use the reference to compute the [logarithimc mapping](tutorial3.md).
-The logaritmic map use to compute a seqquence of shared deformation fields (containing shape and pose fature for both objects) over which the Gaussian proces will be computed.
-This is simply done by computing a logarithmin defromation fields  for MultibodyObject[_3D, TriangleMesh]  structures created from the rest of the datasets.
+ As with [Single shape and pose models] (tutorial4.md), to study shape variations we need to extract shape and pose variations.
+This is done by selecting two of the meshes (first and second objects) as references to create [Multiple Object Structures] (tutorial1.md), and then using the reference to calculate the [Logarithmic Mapping] (tutorial3.md).
+The logarithmic map is used to compute a sequence of shared deformation fields (containing the shape and posture of both objects) over which the Gaussian process will be computed.
+This is done simply by calculating a logarithm of the deformation fields for the MultibodyObject[_3D, TriangleMesh] structures created from the rest of the datasets.

+Translated with www.DeepL.com/Translator (free version)

  ```Scala
    val firstObjectReference=dataFiles.head._1(0)